gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 // 7-31

 CSS1 said very little about the placement and effects of these markers with regard to the layout of a document.
-CSS2 introduced properties specifically designed to address this issue, such as marker-offset.
+CSS2 introduced properties specifically designed to address this issue, such as `marker-offset`.
 However, a lack of implementations and changes in thinking caused this to be dropped from CSS2.1, and work is being done to reintroduce the idea (if not the specific syntax) to CSS.
 Accordingly, the placement of markers is largely beyond the control of authors, at least as of this writing.

-The marker attached to a list item element can be either outside the content of the list item or treated as an inline marker at the beginning of the content, depending on the value of the property list-style-position.
+The marker attached to a list item element can be either outside the content of the list item or treated as an inline marker at the beginning of the content, depending on the value of the property `list-style-position`.
 If the marker is brought inside, then the list item will interact with its neighbors exactly like a block-level element, as illustrated in Figure 7-32.

 // 7-32